Types of noise meter used in a noise assessment

 You lose control of the noise assessment

-Firstly, the second someone walks away wearing a noise meter you have lost control of that noise assessment.
-You have no idea what it is measuring, no idea what causes any peaks, and no idea if there is any interference with it.
+You have no idea what the dosimeter was actually measuring, no idea what caused any peaks, and no idea if there has been any interference with it.
 One of the purposes of a noise assessment is to identify causes of high noise levels but if you are not there to see it you don’t know what caused it - a collar rubbing on the meter or someone dropping a pallet can both look the same on a downloaded trace.
+If someone is static and working on a machine, with a hand-held you are physically there to measure it, you know exactly what causes peaks within the cycle.

 Deliberate interference